Introduction to HBase for Hadoop

 Region Server – Data node.

 Regions – blocks.

 Zookeeper:- H Base depends on Zookeeper and by default it manages a Zookeeper instance as the authority on cluster

 Assigns regions to region servers using Zookeeper

 Handle region splitting

-ZK HM closely depends on Zookeeper and not on HM
+HM closely depends on Zookeeper and not on HM

 It’s a onetime H Master job and all the data get stores in Zookeeper and H Master acts as a temporary Master.

 H Base will store the information in the form of a column family names.